By Kai Barton | Edited by Cheyane Brown

 This week we were studying Revelation 1:1-11 and 3:14-22.

 The book of Revelation is a prophetic book that expands upon the prophetic Old Testament narrative written in Daniel 12:4.
 When revealing the rise and fall of empires, God stops at a certain period in time and refrains from further revelation.
 God saw fit to close the book, to prevent revealing too much ahead of time.
-He then, reopens the book with the apostle Paul, while he is exiled on the Isle of Patmos.
+He then, reopens the book with the apostle John, while he is exiled on the Isle of Patmos.
 God seeks to warn the 7 churches of what might become their downfall if they do not heed His warnings, as well as to inform them of what signs will foreshadow Jesus’s return.

 I wonder what great works can be achieved with our gifts and talents, if we choose to allow the Lord to use us as his vessel, during this period of isolation?